Eastern Michigan vs. Ohio NCAA Football Odds, Plays and Insights | November 9, 2021

 Over/Under Insights

-- Ohio and its opponents have combined to score more than 60 points in three of nine games this season.
+- Ohio has combined with its opponents to score more than 60.5 points in three of nine games this season.

-- Tuesday's total is 2.4 points higher than the combined 57.6 PPG average of the two teams.
+- The two teams combine to score 57.6 points per game, 2.9 less than the over/under in this contest.

-- These two squads combine to allow 58.9 points per game, 1.1 fewer than this contest's over/under.
+- This contest's over/under is 1.6 points more than the 58.9 these two squads combine to allow per game this season.

-- The Eagles and their opponents score an average of 56.3 points per game, 3.7 fewer than Tuesday's total.
+- Eagles games have an average total of 56.3 points this season, 4.2 fewer than Tuesday's over/under.

-- In 2021, games involving the Bobcats have averaged a total of 55.4 points, 4.6 fewer than this game's set over/under.
+- The 60.5 total in this game is 5.1 points above the 55.4 average total in Bobcats games this season.

 Eastern Michigan Stats and Trends

-- Eastern Michigan has played nine games, with four wins against the spread.
+- In Eastern Michigan's nine games this year, it has four wins against the spread.

-- This season, the Eagles are winless against the spread when entering a game as a favorite of 8 points or more.
+- The Eagles have been favored by 7 points or more two times this season and covered the spread in one of them.

-- Eastern Michigan's games this year have hit the over on five of eight set point totals (62.5%).
+- Eastern Michigan's games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

-- Eastern Michigan is 3-1 against the spread and 5-0 overall this season when the team puts up more than 31.3 points.
+- Eastern Michigan is 3-1 against the spread and 5-0 overall in games when it records more than 31.3 points.

-- Eastern Michigan is 3-1 against the spread and 4-0 overall when the team piles up more than 439.4 yards.
+- When Eastern Michigan picks up more than 439.4 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Eagles have turned the ball over four more times (11 total) than the Bobcats have forced a turnover (7) this season.
+- The Eagles have turned the ball over 11 times this season, four more turnovers than the Bobcats have forced (7).

 - Find the latest spread and moneyline odds for Eastern Michigan at SISportsbook.